ashishsaud2025/latex-cowrite/README.md

 ## What's sandboxed and what isn't

-Each compilation runs in its own temporary directory:
+Each compilation copies the whole project into its own temporary directory:

 ```text
 os.tmpdir()/texcomp-<id>
 ```

-The directory is deleted after the compilation finishes, fails, or times out.
+Tectonic runs against that copy, never the project folder itself so build byproducts (`.aux`, `.log`, the output `.pdf`) never land in your actual project, and the temp copy is deleted after the compilation finishes, fails, or times out.

 The following protections are currently enabled:

 * `--untrusted` is always passed to Tectonic.
 This disables shell escape and other potentially dangerous TeX features.
 * The compile process is started directly with `shell: false`.
 * Arguments are passed directly to the operating system instead of through a shell.
-* A timeout is applied to every compilation.
+* A timeout is applied to every compilation; the entire process group is terminated on timeout (not just the top process), so a hung compile can't outlive it or leak a subprocess.
-* The entire process group is terminated when a compilation times out.
+* A single file save is limited to 2 MB; total project size is limited to 25 MB per compile.
-* LaTeX input is limited to 2 MB.
+* Path traversal is blocked on every file/folder API, a requested path that would resolve outside the project's own folder (e.g. `../../etc/passwd`) is rejected.

 The following protections are **not** included in Phase 1: